mitchdz/ubuntu_20.10_vfio_gpu_passthrough/README.md

 ---
 ```

-Congrats! vfio is now controlling the GPU.
+Notice the text `Kernel driver in use: vfio-pci` If it says nouveau there instead of vfio-pci that means something is wrong.
+Otherwise, congrats! vfio is now controlling the GPU.
 Now we can begin creating the Windows 10 VM